lavishay-technion/ansible_shallow/05_roles/README.md

 ---

-# Using roles at the play level
+# Using Roles At The Play Level

 The classic (original) way to use roles is with the roles option for a given play: